 8. Upset lower intestines

 Best way to upset your lower GI tract in a hurry during a race or training?
 Consume a hyperosmolar solution and do not chase it with water.
 Usually this is the result of consuming too many gels with too little fluid or something more than 2000mg sodium per liter of water.
 Keep the carb solutions between 60-140g carbs per liter, and the sodium between 300-1500mg per liter and you should avoid this, no problem.

 RELATED: High-Carb Fueling: How High Can You Go?

 A common report among those of us who go long in training: “X product is too sweet for me.”
 And you are probably right.
 Many products simply overdo the flavor because they are not designed for more than three hours of exercise, let alone long-distance triathlons.
 If you’re not consuming one of these high-flavor or super-sweet beverages, and you’re still finding that you just want something savory, rather than sweet, you’re probably way behind on your sodium consumption needs, and would benefit from increasing your current sodium consumption rates to 1000-1500 mg per liter.

 When your body talks and gives you signals, listen to it—even if it takes some paying attention to figure out what it’s trying to say.

 Dr. Alex Harrison, a certified USA Triathlon coach, holds a PhD in Sport Physiology and Performance.
-He is the author of The RP Diet for Endurance, creator of the RP Endurance Macro Calculator, and has authored and contributed to dozens of articles.
-When he isn’t pumping out training and nutrition plans in his RV-garage-turned-mobile-office, he can be found on his bike, clinging for dear life to his wife’s wheel.
+He is the author of The RP Diet for Endurance, and CEO of Saturday Morning LLC and creator of the app Saturday, which curates personalized fuel & hydration plans for triathletes.
+When he isn’t pumping out training and nutrition plans in his RV-garage-turned-mobile-